 It can be good to have thought in advance about the risks that exist and how to act if something goes wrong.
-To help our guests with this, we have compiled the greatest risks to consider when paddling.
+To help you with this, we have compiled the greatest risks to consider when paddling.

 The best way to minimise the risks is to never paddle alone and to adjust the tour to your own level.

-Here is a summary in point form about what to think about to be as safe as possible when paddling.
+Here is a summary about what to think about to be as safe as possible when paddling.